Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 Serpell, J. (1995)

-The Domestic Dog in the No Man's Land Between Human and Non-Human
+The Domestic Dog in the No-Man's-Land between Human and Non-Human

 7

-Hildegard von Bingen (12th century)
+Hildegard von Bingen (12th C.)

-On Dogs - Loyalty, Warmth, and Closeness to Humans
+About Dogs — Loyalty, Warmth, and Closeness to Humans

 Physica / Causae et Curae